 Introduce your new dig box to your bearded dragon however you feel comfortable.

-Have fun making your new dig box because your bearded dragon will definitely have fun digging all while getting exercise and improving dexterity.
+Have fun setting up your new dig box because your bearded dragon will have a blast digging, exercising, and improving their dexterity.
+When introducing it, just do what feels best for both of you.

-A word on cleaning – I change the substrate as needed, and if Norman poops in or on the box I just toss it out and make a new one.
-This is where reusable plastic tub would come in handy for easy sanitation.
+A word on cleaning – I change the substrate as needed, and if Norman decides to poop in or on it, I simply toss it out and make a fresh one.
+If you want an even easier clean-up, using a reusable plastic tub is a game changer!

 Did you find this article useful?
 Let me know by leaving a comment below or follow us on Instagram.